Trams in Brisbane: "Special" Dreadnoughts

 Each of these four cars was unique in their own way.
 Two were outwardly like the Dreadnoughts.
 Tram 100 was built in 1903 as the Tramway Company Manager's personal "Palace" car, fitted with carpets, plush seat covers and further interior decorations.
 Converted to regular passenger use in 1918 and was withdrawn from service in 1958.
 Tram 110 was built in 1906 as the prototype for the Dreadnoughts, but it had different trucks, which resulted in high steps.
 It was withdrawn from service in 1952.
 Tram 101 was built in 1899 originally with no solid roof, just a canvas awning suspended from a lightweight frame.
 It was withdrawn from service around 1935.
 Tram 104 was converted in 1943 from a Brill 12 bench car that had been badly damaged in an accident.
 In its converted form this tram had design features derived from the Four Motor, Dropcentre and Baby Dreadnought tram designs.
 It was withdrawn from service in 1958.

 Stepless Car

 Known as "big Lizzie", also sometimes referred to as a "New York type tram", tram 301 was intended to be the first of a fleet of inter-urban trams.
-It was built by JG Brill Company in 1912 and imported in 1914.
+It was built by J. G. Brill Company in 1912 and imported in 1914.
 It was unusual for a Brill stepless car in that it was partially made of timber, rather than the normal all-metal construction.
 It was the first fully enclosed tram in Brisbane.
 Heavy and troubled by poor road clearance, it usually only saw service on the West End – Ascot line and was withdrawn from service in 1935.